cinc-project/automate/components/docs-chef-io/content/automate/security_best_practices.md

 ### Use Modern TLS Protocols

 Chef Automate supports TLS 1.2 and TLS 1.3.
-For optimal security, use the following configuration:
+For optimal security, use the configuration outlined in the following section.

 #### Recommended Configuration (Production)